Transmission / ψ-01

 I'm in a taxi, winding up the hills of São Paulo.

-What I couldn't have known was how deep that world went.
-Over the coming weeks and months, São Paulo would crack open layer by layer.
+Over the coming weeks and months, São Paulo cracked open layer by layer.
 The neighborhoods, each one its own universe.
-The food, the language, the rhythms of how people moved through their days.
-And then the music took me somewhere else.
+The food, the architecture, the rhythms of the daily markets.
+And then the music.

 I found Cartola in a record shop.

-Born in the hills of Mangueira in Rio, he didn't write songs so much as he gave shape to an entire culture.
-Mangueira with its green and pink, verde e rosa, its samba school, its people, its lore.
-When you listen to "O Mundo é um Moinho," you're stepping into a man's philosophy of life, a community's identity, decades of history layered into a few minutes of music.
-Cartola built a world.
+Born in the hills of Mangueira in Rio, his songs gave shape to an entire culture.
+His samba school, with its green and pink, verde e rosa, its people, its lore.
+When you listen to "O Mundo é um Moinho," you're stepping into a man's philosophy of life, his identity, his relationship with his adopted daughter, his grief, compressed into a few minutes of music.

-That feeling, of stepping into something so layered that it becomes part of you, that's what I want to talk about.
-Because it's a principle.
-And it's one we can learn from, study, and apply to the creative work we make.
+That feeling, of stepping into something so layered it becomes part of you, is what I kept returning to in my work.
+Not as a metaphor.
+As an observation about what makes creative work hold.

 conor garrity / founder, unk